e-mehegan/EmilyMehegan_T1A3/readme.md

 <br>

-- The 'view contact' fucntion opend the contact file in read mode which will display the information in the file in the form of a row for the user.
+- The 'view contact' function opens the contact file in read mode which will display the information in the file in the form of a row for the user.
 A 'for' loop is used to execute this.
 It will read all the information in the CSV file, skipping the first row which are headers.
 Using the enumerate function, it will number all the contacts in a list for the user.

 - Once the view contact function is executed it will prompt the user to press enter, then will return to the main menu due to the loop.
 This is programmed in the 'main.py' file.